StrawChannel95/apocalyptic-wonderland.github.io/README.md

 -   Lore-friendly, hard, and includes a cluster of new content.
 (I will leave you to find the new content).

+-   Old Old World supports both Steam and GOG stores.

 -   Old Old World does all this, while having no NSFW.
 (This is a Fallout game, gore is everywhere).

 ## Installation

 ### Clean Installation

 In order to ensure that your Fallout New Vegas and Fallout 3 installation is pristine and vanilla, we are going to completely re-install the game.
 This is especially important if you have modded the game previously as left-over files might interfere with your installation.
-If you never modded Fallout New Vegas and Fallout 3 and/or never installed other Wabbajack lists, you may skip this step.
+If you never modded Fallout: New Vegas and Fallout 3 and/or never installed other Wabbajack lists, you may skip this step.
 However, I still recommend you verify the game files through Steam in that case.

--   Uninstall Fallout New Vegas and Fallout 3 through Steam
+-   Uninstall Fallout: New Vegas and Fallout 3 through Steam
 -   Navigate to your Steam directory.
--   If there is still a Fallout New Vegas and Fallout 3 folder there, delete it.
+-   If there is still a Fallout: New Vegas and Fallout 3 folder there, delete it.

 ### INI Folders

 More Fallout-related files are located inside the so-called INI Folder which needs to be cleaned out as well.
-It contains your save games as well as the game’s INI files and, if you modded Fallout New Vegas before, NVSE plugin logs.
+It contains your save games as well as the game’s INI files and, if you modded Fallout: New Vegas before, NVSE plugin logs.

 -   Navigate to the INI Folder, this is found under Documents/My Games.
 -   If you have an ongoing vanilla playthrough, back up the Saves folder.